umer0010/simple-task-management/README.md

 you have to run this command: php  artisan queue:work Once your application is run go to login and enter credentials here, you are login to dashboard.

+Project Structure:
+app/
+  Livewire/
+    Tasks/          # All task-related components Models/          # Database models
+  Jobs/            # Queue jobs
+database/
+  migrations/      # Database schemas seeders/         # Test data resources/ views/           # Blade templates js/              # JavaScript files routes/ web.php          # Application routes

+1: On dashboard you will be able to create task, you will be able to edit and delete task using modals.
+2: then there is import data button, where you click it and upload the csv file that will render it, you have refresh it to see the results i tried to do this with out page reload , but unable so filters all things need to refresh the page to see the results.

+i will provide you the csv file.